pdokoupil/looks-can-be-deceiving/README.md

 - [data](./data) additional (input) data for the notebooks, can be downloaded from the [OSF.io repository](https://osf.io/7ekjp/?view_only=18f990bf547b4903b13ac3bc15544af1)
     - Note that if you need to run [ResultsGeneration.ipynb](./ResultsGeneration.ipynb), you will have to download (or provide) [movies.csv from Movielens Latest dataset](https://grouplens.org/datasets/movielens/latest/) and set `PATH_TO_ML_DATASET_MOVIES_DF` in [ResultsGeneration.ipynb](./ResultsGeneration.ipynb) accordingly.
+    - We also placed [questions.txt](./data/questions.txt) file that contains questions from the final questionnaire.
+Note that Q10, Q19, Q25 were attention checks.
+Moreover, Q5, Q14, Q22 were additional attention checks where users were asked whether they remember certain movies (picture of the movie was displayed below question, as can be seen on screenshots).
+- [screenshots](./screenshots/) contains screenshots from all parts of the user study website as seen by the participants.